Skip to main content

 Perceived Racism and Stroke Risk in Black Women

-By HEALTH, LATEST, WORLD NEWSNo Comments
+By LATEST, WORLD NEWSNo Comments

 In the intricate mosaic of health research, a new study unveils a disconcerting connection between lived experiences of racism and the heightened risk of stroke among Black women.
 Delving into the extensive data of Boston University’s Black Women’s Health Study (BWHS), researchers expose a concerning reality—perceived racism as a potential precursor to an increased risk of stroke.
 As we navigate the nuanced landscape of health disparities, this study sparks a crucial conversation about the broader implications of systemic racism on the well-being of Black women in the United States.